Everything you need to know about the Oatly IPO

 Oatly is a Swedish vegan milk maker, producing a sustainable alternative to dairy products using oats.
 It was formed in the 1990s following research from Lund University, which led Oatly to patent its enzyme technology that turns oats into a milk substitute.

-Oatly’s IPO would raise money to fund growth, as well as a chance for existing investors to cash in on their holdings.
+Oatly offered 65 million shares, raising $1.43bn.
+The capital raised would be used to fund growth, and give a chance for existing investors to cash in on their holdings.

 Find out more about potential upcoming IPOs in 2021.

 Oatly was valued at more than $13bn (£9.2bn) at the opening of trading on May 20.
 The IPO was expected to be extremely popular thanks to the IPO boom and the growing interest in sustainable – specifically plant-based – stocks.